 The area of Bali called Ban Village has approximately 3,500 indigenous families (17,000 people) from different traditional backgrounds and speaking 19 different dialects.
-The area is dispersed across an often inaccessible volcanic terrain and largely cut off from the rest of the island, with villagers trying to survive in their arid homeland.
-There are no good statistics on the 19 sub-villages; the vast majority of the population are subsistence cassava, corn and cattle farmers, with very few involved in paid employment (and those mainly in local government).
-In 2000, in collaboration with UNICEF Indonesia, EBPP conducted an assessment revealing that infant mortality averaged 30%, and 85% of children had goitre and were estimated to be malnourished.
-EBPP data from 2015 showed a 0% child mortality rate in the Ban village area, certainly a result of the work of EPBB.
-A 2005 EBPP study found 20% of children with goitre (no further surveys on goitre were done after 2005).
-Stunting as a result of malnutrition remains a problem in these villages; of 344 children measured in 2014, 45% were moderately to severely stunt according to WHO growth charts.
+The area is dispersed across an inaccessible volcanic terrain and largely cut off from the rest of the island, with villagers trying to survive in their arid homeland.
+There are no good statistics on the 19 sub-villages; the vast majority of the population are subsistence cassava, corn, and cattle farmers, with very few involved in paid employment (and those mainly in local government).
+Compared to 2000, when a UNICEF Indonesia - EBPP assessment revealed infant mortality averages of 30%, and 85% of children had a goiter, 2015 EBPP data showed a 0% child mortality rate in the Ban village area—a result of its work.
+Stunting as a result of malnutrition remains a problem; of 344 children measured in 2014, 45% were moderate to severely stunted according to WHO growth charts.
+In 2017, Mount Agung erupted, which resulted in the evacuation of many villagers.
+A number of girls dropped out of school as a result, and moved to Denpasar to be away from the volcano, and start earning for their families.
+In August 2018, another 3 earthquakes destroyed many homes and buildings in 12 of the 19 communities of the Ban village.